 The Titans and Preds were recently joined by Nashville SC, an expansion team in Major League Soccer.
-The team is calling Nissan Stadium home until its new facility, located at the Nashville Fairgrounds south of downtown, is completed in 2022.
+The team called Nissan Stadium home for its first two seasons before moving into its own facility — GEODIS Park, located at the Nashville Fairgrounds south of downtown — in 2022.

 • Bridgestone Arena: Home of the Predators.
 Located at 501 Broadway.